Charles Calmady: Life

 Calmady promoted West of England colonising schemes.
 During 1839 John George Cooke (1819–1880) heard from Calmady and Sir William Molesworth, 8th Baronet of their interest in a "New Plymouth" project of settlement in New Zealand.

 Around 1840 Calmady became involved with the New Zealand Company, sitting on its West of England Board.
 His brother-in-law Robert Greenwood (died 1889) emigrated to New Zealand in 1850, having turned down an offer to go in 1841 with Cooke on the Amelia Thompson.
 He named Calmady Terrace in New Plymouth after his sister Emily.

 The president or chairman of the Free Trade Association of the 1840s in Plymouth, Calmady supported the repeal of the Corn Laws.
 He stood for election as a Liberal in 1847, in the Free Trade interest, in Plymouth, a constituency which returned two members to parliament.
 In debate with Richard Crowder in Plymouth on 15 July at a noisy meeting, Calmady announced political principles, including broader suffrage and the secret ballot, associated with the Chartists.
 He came third in the poll with 769 votes, behind Viscount Ebrington (921) and Roundell Palmer (837).
 For the 1852 general election, Robert Porrett Collier took his place, stating that "his opinions perhaps did not go so far as Mr. Calmady's, but this was not an objection".
 Collier was elected.

 Cricket

-Calmady was associated with Marylebone Cricket Club and made his first-class cricket debut in 1828.
+Calmady was associated with Marylebone Cricket Club and made his debut in 1828.
 His bowling helped Plymouth Garrison Club defeat Devonport Club in September 1829.